 Chirafisi, along with fellow KCP brokers Kevin Garrett and Matt McNeill, are also seeing brisk sales at the planned 12-story Lakehouse condo tower in the Sloan’s development on the former St. Anthony’s Hospital campus.

-“What we have found is that all the reservations we are taking are from empty nesters and the ones that are going the fastest are in the $800,000 to $1.6 million price range,” Chirafisi said.
+“What we have found is that all the reservations we are taking are from empty nesters.
+The ones that are fastest goint are in the $800,000 to $1.6 million price range,” Chirafisi said.

 The most expensive home to sell last month was a 7,751-square-foot, 5-bedroom, 6-bathroom home in Cherry Creek North.

-That home sold for 130.3 percent more than the most expensive home that sold in November last year for $3.04 million.
+That home sold for 130.3 percent.
+In conclusion, it is more than the most expensive home that sold in November last year for $3.04 million.